-Click Yes to restart your computer.
+4. When finished, click Yes to restart your computer.

 Display Settings for Windows 95

 Changing display settings:

 To enter the "Display Properties" at any time, right click your mouse on the desktop and select "Properties" or double click the "Display" icon in the "Control Panel."
 Click the appropriate Tab as follows: